Stanwell: History

 The Staines Union Workhouse was built on the London Road in the mid-19th century.
 Together with a former boys' home and a former isolation hospital, both opened about 1913, it became Ashford Hospital.
 Two cemeteries were opened near the A30 between 1895 and 1910.
 The Staines Reservoirs were completed in 1902 and started supplying water to London in 1904.
 Between them they cover 180 ha.

 The two old settlements grew slightly, notably by the building of council housing estates in Stanwell in 1919 and in Stanwell Moor in 1930.
 A private motor-bus served the village by 1926, and London Transport buses began in 1932.
 Poyle Halt on the defunct railway opened in 1927 and Poyle Industrial Estate Halt in 1953.
 Housing society and council house building began after the Second World War, including 300 pre-fabricated homes.
 From 1930, having formed part of a 19th-century Sanitary District then Rural District, Stanwell was administered by Staines Urban District (of the county of Middlesex) until its 1974 dissolution.
 In 1965 were it not for special provision Stanwell would have seceded with the rest of Middlesex to London: the Staines, Sunbury and Potters Bar Urban Districts transferred variously to Surrey and Hertfordshire, the most distant parts of the county from London.

-The civil parish, with its wider functions than those surviving today, was abolished in 1930.
+The civil parish, with its wider functions than those surviving today.
 It was relatively active; it intervened with partial success in the negotiations for the building of the reservoirs and saw the provision of allotments in 1918 and of a recreation ground in 1927.
 Its first complaint about dangerous driving along the London Road was made in 1909.
 In addition to the overseer, who was unpaid, the council had two salaried assistant overseers, one of whom was also clerk to the council and the other of whom was the rate collector.
 The council protested against the inclusion of Stanwell in Staines Urban District, which nevertheless took place, so that the council was dissolved.
+In 1951 the parish had a population of 8148.
+On 1 April 1974 the parish was abolished.